notetaking

 • Lasso and selection tools make it easy to structure and arrange your notes in a logical way.

-• Nesting structures like folders, subfolders, notebooks, and tags all allow you to easily organize your notes.
+• Nesting structures like subjects, dividers, notes, and tags all allow you to easily organize your notes.

 • Automatic saving and syncing with the cloud make it easy to access your notes on multiple devices.